solliancenet/developing-web3-workshop/04_Polygon.md

         yarn
         ```

+3. Open the file `contracts/polygon/SimpleStorage/.secret.example`.
+Copy your private key from meta mask as instructed and paste it into .secret.example.
+Then rename the file to just `.secret`.

-2. When prompted to open a separate terminal window to run the truffle development blockchain, follow these steps to split the current bash
+4. When prompted to open a separate terminal window to run the truffle development blockchain, follow these steps to split the current bash
 window:

    1. Hover over bash near the right of the terminal window.